 This approach builds on the progress we have made in our U.S. chicken supply chain with the removal in 2016 of antibiotics that the WHO has determined important to human medicine.
 We achieved this goal nearly a year ahead of schedule.
 Find out more about our work on the responsible use of antibiotics and our Global Vision for Antimicrobial Stewardship in Food Animals (pdf, 183KB).

 Welfare on the farm

 - Measuring key farm-level welfare outcomes on an ongoing basis, setting progressive targets and reporting on progress.
 Welfare outcomes are objective measures, which provide a direct assessment of the welfare chickens experience throughout their lives.
-These measures are collected by directly observing the animal, such as the way it walks, the presence of any injuries or its ability to express natural behaviors such as pecking and foraging.
+These measures are collected by directly observing the animal, such as the way it walks, the presence of any injuries or its ability to express natural behaviors such as pecking, perching, dust bathing and foraging.
 Collectively, they provide a comprehensive assessment of animal welfare, regardless of the production system or where they were raised.
-The key welfare outcomes associated with a good quality of life for chickens are well-established from an academic perspective, for example the work of Welfare Quality®, which was funded by the European Commission.
+The key welfare outcomes associated with a good quality of life for chickens are well-established from an academic perspective, for example the work of Welfare Quality®, funded by the European Commission.

 - Developing state-of-the art welfare measurement technology.
 Through our engagement with academics and industry leaders, we know that some welfare outcome measures, such as gait scores and behavioral measures, cannot be reliably assessed commercially at present.
 McDonald’s wants to help identify solutions to measuring these important outcomes.
 We are committed to partnering with technology companies, producers, and suppliers to support the development of innovative on-farm camera monitoring systems.
 This pioneering research will aim to develop technology that can automatically capture these important welfare outcomes.
 Once established, these systems will be among the first of their kind at a commercial scale.